 - We now have a situation, in every community, where the highest-risk individuals are risking the greatest exposure.
 This is a dangerous situation and can tip scales drastically for everyone.

 - Those with fewer resources are going to be the least likely to be able to seek immediate medical care and testing if it’s available, either because of cost or because they have to keep working and/or for dozens of other very legitimate reasons.

-- In time (and it will be a relatively short time, weeks) they are going to be more likely to be in the hospitals in greater number and for longer periods.
-That puts everyone at risk, including our medical personnel and puts a strain on resources.
+- In time (and it will be a relatively short time, weeks) they are going to be more likely to be in the hospitals in greater numbers and for longer periods.
+That puts everyone at risk, including our medical personnel, and puts a strain on resources.

 So if or while you’re sitting on your crazy hoard of food & supplies, let’s just hope you or your family (or mine, frankly or anyone else’s) doesn’t need critical care for anything, coronavirus, flu, car accident, heart issues, or any other tragedy (or blessing like the birth of a baby) that might befall you because that’s a line you don’t want to be waiting in.